 Today I was doing some research for a couple of men I am discipling and found an article in a theological journal that referenced a hymn writer I knew but a hymn I did not.
 When I looked up the hymn, I knew I had found a gem.
 See if you don’t agree.
 The words … More The Importance of the Words We Sing

-[Listen to the sound file while you read — two inches to the right of this line on this page, marked “Aubre’s Gift”] A Morning Devotion for the Silent Saturday of Holy Week The Savior dies on the cross for our sin.
-Adapted from the accounts of Mt 27:49-56; Mk 15:37-41; Lk 23:44-49 The temple … More A Day to Meditate on the Meaning of a Torn Veil
+[Listen to the sound file while you read — two inches to the right of this line on this page, marked “Aubre’s Gift”] Preparing Our Hearts for Good Friday and Easter The Savior Dies On the Cross for Our Sin.
+Adapted from the accounts of Mt 27:49-56; Mk 15:37-41; Lk 23:44-49 The Temple Veil is … More A Day to Meditate on the Meaning of a Torn Veil

 Preparing for Sunday Helped, along with 4,600,000 others by Fernando Ortega and an old hymn.
 Maybe all of us preacher types ought to remind ourselves that we need Jesus every hour.
 Maybe we would be more effective in reminding our congregations that they do too.